iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 > This app worked very well with my previous Android 10.
 Since upgrading my phone to a new Android 10, I stopped getting sound notifications.
 I followed your FAQs, allowed all permissions, but I still don't get them as sound alert.
 I used to have a sound notification for a simulated task, but I don't get it now.
 Can you help please as I may miss request if I don't look on the screen...<br> :date: __2021-02-11 11:50:54__

 > Always crashes for no apparent reason.
 Had no alerts in thousands of hours.
 Crash report sent<br> :date: __2021-01-29 09:28:59__

-> The app tells me my certificate/ID is out of date but when I log onto the website it states it's valid until next year.
-Please help!<br> :date: __2021-01-29 07:30:57__